pconn/HierarchicalGOF/HierarchicalGOF/README.md

 This package presents code and analysis used for assessment of goodness-of-fit for Bayesian hierarchical models.
 The package is meant to accompany the paper "A Guide to Bayesian Model Checking for Ecologists" by Paul B. Conn, Devin S. Johnson, Perry J. Williams, Sharon R. Melin, and Mevin B. Hooten.
 Preprint is available at [PeerJ](https://peerj.com/preprints/3390.pdf).

+The easiest way to install the package makes use of the Rtools toolchain (which requires installing Rtools first).
+Then the package can be installed using

+devtools::install\_github("pconn/HierarchicalGOF/HierarchicalGOF")

+on the command line.

 Spatial regression simulations
 ------------------------------